Federal Reserve: Primary dealer credit facility

-The Term Deposit facility is a program through which the Federal Reserve Banks offer interest-bearing term deposits to eligible institutions.
-Fed Chair Ben S. Bernanke, testifying before the House Committee on Financial Services, stated that the Term Deposit Facility would be used to reverse the expansion of credit during the Great Recession, by drawing funds out of the money markets into the Federal Reserve Banks.
-It would therefore result in increased market interest rates, acting as a brake on economic activity and inflation.
-The Federal Reserve authorized up to five "small-value offerings" in 2010 as a pilot program.
-After three of the offering auctions were successfully completed, it was announced that small-value auctions would continue on an ongoing basis.

 Asset Backed Commercial Paper Money Market Mutual Fund Liquidity Facility

 The Asset Backed Commercial Paper Money Market Mutual Fund Liquidity Facility (ABCPMMMFLF) was also called the AMLF.
 The Facility began operations on September 22, 2008, and was closed on February 1, 2010.
 All U.S. depository institutions, bank holding companies (parent companies or U.S. broker-dealer affiliates), or U.S. branches and agencies of foreign banks were eligible to borrow under this facility pursuant to the discretion of the FRBB.

 Collateral eligible for pledge under the Facility was required to meet the following criteria: